baldarian/node-jwt-auth/README.md

 # node-jwt-auth

 This module lets you authenticate users in your Node applications.
-The key part it's independent of any kind of framework.

-This lib solves the following issues.
+This lib aims to solve the following points.

-1. Provides a simple way for authenticating users which can be used in any framework.
+1. Provide a simple way for authenticating users which can be used in any kind of Node framework.
-2. Implements a functionality for refreshing tokens when they're expired.
+2. Provide a way for refreshing tokens when access token is expired.
-3. It's API as simple as we can later add functionality to this mechanism by ourselves (e.g permissions).
+3. Invalidate refresh token when user's password is changed.
+This way we can be confident that when password is changed all logged in devices will stay logged in as long as their access token hasn't been expired.

 ## Install